Nantwich

 Nantwich woman told neck pain was trapped nerve for six years - then scan revealed 14cm tumour attached to her heart

-By The Editor 6th Oct 2025
+Local News by The Editor 6th Oct 2025

 Nantwich's Mel Leverton who's receiving palliative care for cancer and is now raising awareness to ensure cancer is spotted early.
 Pictured with her partner.
 (Photo: Mel Leverton)